 EMERGING MUSICIANS AND BANDS FROM GLASGOW: A PINK WAFER GUIDE

 Glasgow has long been seen as a vibrant centre of contemporary culture in Scotland, and the stream of amazing bands and musicians in the city shows it.
 The city is home to a hugely diverse and DIY-minded community of bands and musicians.
 And as you’ll see from this list, there’s a strong tendency for artists in Glasgow to channel their work through stunning live performances.
-Read on to check out twenty of our favourites.
+Read on to check out twenty of our favourites for 2019.

 Graham Costello’s STRATA

 Hugely lauded by critics, Graham Costello’s STRATA are a weaving, poly-rhythmic force of nature.
 Led by drummer Costello, their sound is a dense, highly textured re-purposing of standard contemporary jazz instrumentation.
 Piano, drums, brass, and guitar vie for attention on Obelisk, their debut album.
 It’s an exhausting but thoroughly rewarding listen, with moments of post-rock, prog, and occasional moments of Santana style wig-outs.
 Like another on this list, they’ve been selected to represent new Scottish music at Glasgow’s Jazz Festival in June, and rightly so.

 The Modern Institute